sagark/tsdb-perf-test/README.md

 Files
 -----
-### datagenerator.py

-    This generates timeseries data.

-### outline.py
+### framework.py

-    This is a pseudo-interface (zope.interface doesn't work in jython) for the database abstractions
+    This contains code for generating timeseries data, a pseudo-interface (zope.interface doesn't work in jython) for the database abstractions, and an importer function that handles arguments passed at commandline (see grinder.properties file).

 ### setupguide